Request a Case Review Today

 Hess-Verdon is located in Newport Beach.
 We have 30 years’ experience in estate planning law.
 We have helped many clients protect their estate, grow their estate, and pass it down to their loved ones through various legal instruments.

 Our estate lawyers can help you administer or contest a Trust or Will.
 We also have expertise in business law and elder abuse law.
 Expect personalized services that put you in control.
-Request a free limited-time no-obligation case assessment
+Request a no-obligation case assessment

 Will and Trust Attorney (trust attorney near me)